Knowledge Graph Based Synthetic Corpus Generation for Knowledge-Enhanced Language Model Pre-training: Introduction

-We evaluate the quality of the generated corpus by performing a human evaluation on a random sample.
+We evaluate the quality of the generated corpus through human evaluation of a random sample.
 We further showcase the utility of this corpus in language model pre-training.
 Text represents a limited coverage of the world knowledge.
 Therefore, we expect the language models to be restricted to facts that are expressed in natural language.
 Moreover, facts may not be expressed as explicitly in text as they are in KGs, and the variability in the quality of text can eventually cause biases in the resulting models \cite{bolukbasi2016man, sheng-etal-2019-woman, manzini-etal-2019-black}.
 Building models that handle structured data and free form text seamlessly has been a long sought-after goal.
 However, their integration is challenging due to different structural formats.
 KG verbalization provides a simple way to integrate KGs with natural text.
-We illustrate this by augmenting the REALM \cite{guu2020realm} retrieval corpus with the KELM Corpus.
-We evaluate this augmented system on the LAMA knowledge probe \cite{petroni-etal-2019-language} and open domain QA and show improvements on both.
+We illustrate this by augmenting the REALM \cite{guu2020realm} retrieval corpus with the \kelm{} Corpus.
+We evaluate the augmented system on the LAMA knowledge probe \cite{petroni-etal-2019-language} and open domain QA and show improvements on both.
 Through ablation experiments where we augment the retrieval corpus with the raw triples instead, we further confirm the effectiveness of verbalization.
-Finally, we provide an extensive discussion on other potential applications of this corpus such as developing factually consistent models and reducing offensive content generation.
 Our contributions are as follows -